brentjolicoeur/uno_clone/README.md

 # Text-Based Uno (CLI)

 A text-based clone of the classic card game Uno, playable entirely from the command line.
-Created as a personal project for boot.dev, this game lets you challenge computer-controlled opponents and enjoy Uno's fast-paced gameplay—no cards or friends required!
+Created as a personal project for boot.dev, this game lets you challenge computer-controlled opponents and enjoy Uno in your terminal.

 > **Note:** This project is not licensed, endorsed, or affiliated with Mattel or Uno®.